robert-hannah/hyperion-framework/README.md

 Contributions are welcome!
 Please feel free to submit a PR with a comprehensive description of work done.

-### Current TODOs
+### Current TODOs (feel free to contact for more details)
 - Container heartbeats/master container state request mechanic
 - Manually retry connections if the connection retry cap is reached
 - Improved container startup boilerplate
-- Generally improve unit and component test coverage
+- Generally improve unit and integration test coverage
+- Component restart on failure (automatic and ClI induced)

 ## License